Code-Institute-Submissions/milestone-project-135/assets/docs/testing.md

 This user could also choose to look at the Superleague section and discover more about teams that play semi-professionally, perhaps enabling the user to plan to watch a match live or on tv.

-* I am a returning user who has already completed the quiz, and followed the video provided, looked at the map and I am now looking for further things to do and ways to find out more information about netball.*
+* Returning user - *I am a returning user who has already completed the quiz, and followed the video provided, looked at the map and I am now looking for further things to do and ways to find out more information about netball.*

 This user would benefit from going directly to the newsletter section of the website, by scrolling down to this section or selecting the ‘Newsletter’ option in the navigation menu – here the user can complete the form by inputting their first name, last name and e-mail address, and look forward to receiving ideas for netball-related activities and updates in The Netball Hub’s monthly newsletter.
 By completing the form the user will receive a thank you message, and will then shortly receive an email confirming that they have been signed up to the newsletter.